petarkabashki/freqtrade-ai-assistant/docs/design.md

 ## Node Descriptions

 - **Exchange Input Node**: Prompts the user for the exchange, using the last entered exchange as a default.
 Allows quitting with 'q'.
+Returns action `validate_exchange` to trigger validation.
 - **Exchange Validation Node**: Validates the exchange input using an LLM against a predefined list of exchanges.
+Returns action `validate_success` or `validate_failure`.
 - **Asset Pair Input Node**: Prompts the user for the asset pair, using the last entered asset pair as a default.
 Allows quitting with 'q'.
+Returns action `validate_asset_pair` to trigger validation.
 - **Asset Pair Validation Node**: Validates the asset pair input using an LLM, ensuring it's in the correct format.
+Returns action `validate_success` or `validate_failure`.
 - **Timeframe Input Node**: Prompts the user for the timeframe, using the last entered timeframe as a default.
 Allows quitting with 'q'.
+Returns action `validate_timeframe` to trigger validation.
 - **Timeframe Validation Node**: Validates the timeframe input using an LLM against a predefined list of timeframes.
+Returns action `validate_success` or `validate_failure`.
 - **Confirmation Node**: Asks the user to confirm the download parameters before proceeding.
 - **Download Execution Node**: Executes the `freqtrade download-data` command with the validated parameters.
 - **Summary Node**: Summarizes the output of the download command using an LLM and provides feedback to the user.
 - **Exit Node**:  Provides a thank you message and ends the program.

-This completes the refactoring of the input and validation process into separate nodes.
-Let me know if you have any questions or further adjustments!
+With these changes, the validation logic is now correctly placed in the flow definition, and the input nodes are focused on input collection.
+Let me know if you have any other adjustments!